Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 Constant literals are expressions that correspond to constant, non-changing values.
 Every constant literal is defined to have a single standard library type, whichever it is defined to be on current platform.
+All constant literals are evaluated immediately.

 #### Boolean literals